Austin Child Support Attorney, Nikki Hudman Will Fight For Your Rights

 What Happens When One Fails to Pay Child Support

-There are steps that will be taken should the non custodial parent fail to pay or falls behind on child support payments.
-These enforcement actions include:
+There are steps that may be taken should the non custodial parent fail to pay or falls behind on child support payments.
+These enforcement actions may include:

 - Jail time for non payment